fabricadesoftware-ifc/Fabroku_BackEnd/docs/ideas/developingPlugins/plugins.md

 "Kong Plugin, auto manage kong for your group of applications" or
-"DownDetector test, add your service to our downdetector website"
+"DownDetector test, add your service to our down detector website"

 and a lot of other things.